helm/community/proposals/distributed-search.md

 The following are outstanding actions that need to be worked out but can happen after the proposal is accepted:

-* [ ] Decide on the hosting location for this search.
 * [ ] Decide on and document the requirements for listed repositories

 ## Organizational Management

-The Charts Maintainers team will be the directly responsible party for this system.
+The Charts Maintainers team will be the directly responsible party for this system and it will be hosted by the Helm project.